dotnet-presentations/dotnet-maui-workshop/Part 2 - MVVM/README.md

     }
     ```

-1. Add the following using directive at the top of the file to access teh `ReadFromJsonAsync` extension method:
+1. Add the following using directive at the top of the file to access the `ReadFromJsonAsync` extension method:

     ```csharp
     using System.Net.Http.Json;